ACTRIS-CCRES/raw2l1/README.md

 ### VAISALA ceilometers

 You must use clview acquisition software.
-If you are using your own acquisition softare, you may need to make some change to the reader
+If you are using your own acquisition software, you may need to make some change to the reader
 - CL31
 - CL51
 - CL61